-Canada's strategic positioning in the global battery market is poised for significant growth and influence, driven by its rich natural mineral resources and concerted government support.
-Unlike many Western nations, Canada's abundant resources offer a significant opportunity to reduce dependence on China, in line with the aspirations of key players such as the U.S. and Europe.
-Through significant investments in research, development and innovation, Canada aims not only to consolidate its position in the current lithium-ion battery market, but also to lead advances in next-generation solid-state batteries and novel battery technologies with exponentially higher energy densities.
+Canada's strategic positioning in the global battery market is poised for significant growth and influence, driven by strong fundamentals, including plentiful natural mineral resources, concerted government support, clean and affordable electricity, highly educated workforce, ESG credentials, and deep economic integration with the U.S. Unlike many highly developed economies, Canada's abundant resources offer a significant opportunity to reduce dependence on China, in line with the aspirations of key players such as the U.S., Europe, Japan and South Korea.
+Through investments in research, development and innovation, Canada aims not only to consolidate its position in the current lithium-ion battery market, but also to lead advances in next-generation solid-state batteries and novel battery technologies with exponentially higher energy densities.
 In addition, Canada's commitment to sustainability and responsible mining practices underscores its role as a leader in environmental stewardship and governance, further enhancing its attractiveness as a reliable partner in the global supply chain.
-With the strategic initiatives outlined in the Critical Mining Strategy and significant investments across the value chain, Canada is poised to become a dominant force in the battery sector, driving innovation, sustainability and economic growth for years to come.
+With the strategic initiatives outlined in the Critical Mineral Strategy and investments across the value chain, Canada is positioned to be one of the central players in the battery sector, driving innovation, sustainability and economic growth for years to come.